vfdev-5/minimal-mistakes/_posts/2017-08-02-Work-with-remote-machine.md

 ---
-title: "How it could looks like to work with remote machine"
+title: "How it could look like to work with remote machine"
 categories:
   - remote-machine
 tags: